NuruProgramming/Nuru/docs/en/numbers.md

 ## INTEGERS (NAMBA) AND FLOATS (DESIMALI)

+Integers and floats are the basic numeric data types in Nuru, used for representing whole numbers and decimal numbers, respectively.
+This page covers the syntax and usage of integers and floats in Nuru, including precedence, unary increments, shorthand assignments, and negative numbers.

 ### PRECEDENCE

-Integers and floats work the way you'd expect them to.
-They precedence in mathematical operations follow the BODMAS rule:
+Integers and floats behave as expected in mathematical operations, following the BODMAS rule:
 ```go
 2 + 3 * 5 // 17